crafn/clover/README.md

 [Tech Preview](https://www.youtube.com/watch?v=-tum9KOXC2o)

 ## Getting started
 Note that the project hasn't been built or tested on multiple systems, so it's very likely that some problems will occur.
+Also, the engine has many game specific features and is not production quality.

 ### On Windows
 1. Install [Mingw-w64-4.8.2-posix-dwarf](http://mingw-w64.sourceforge.net/download.php#mingw-builds) compiler toolset